Convergence (The Last of Us): Filming

 Filming took place in Downtown Vancouver in July and August 2024.

 Production for the episode began around July 2024.
 Catherine Goldschmidt worked as the director of photography.
 Filming occurred in New Westminster on July 28, at the Orpheum theater on July 29, where the cast and crew "jammed out" in the days before production.
 Filming took place around Cordova and Cambie Streets in Gastown from August 9–13.
 The scenes of Ellie in the boat were filmed towards the end of production in a heated water tank in a studio, and on a gimbal without water for some shots.
-The camera movement is more energetic to reflect water's intensity.
-Ramsey found their heavy and wet costume made the sequences difficult but satisfying; they had recently recovered from bronchitis, which contributed to their difficulties.
+The camera movement is more energetic to reflect the water's intensity.
+Ramsey found their heavy and wet costume made the sequences difficult—made worse by bronchitis, from which they had recently recovered—but satisfying.

 The Seraphites' island forest was built on a soundstage.
 Goldschmidt lightly applied Vaseline to the camera lens to add emotion and a rainy effect to the scene.
-Principal photography was set to conclude August 21, several weeks before September 9 as originally scheduled; it wrapped on August 23.
+Principal photography was set to conclude August 21, several weeks before September 9 as originally scheduled; it ultimately wrapped on August 23.
 The Vancouver Aquarium closed early for additional photography on January 15–16, 2025, to reshoot Owen and Mel's death scene; it originally took place in a different environment but required refilming as "it didn't work".
 Three versions of the scene were ultimately filmed, each taking two days.
 Production designer Don Macaulay felt using an actual aquarium was more effective than building the sets.

 Visual effects team DNEG worked with Seattle-based Motion State to capture drone footage of the aquarium and Great Wheel, which were fully recreated using computer-generated imagery to match the pier scenes filmed on a backlot.
 Around 70 water shots were digitally created in late 2024; Roberto Rodricks led an effects team with experience in animating water, while Casey Gorton and Heather Ruttan led the lighting and rendering processes in Solaris and RenderMan.
 Nine digital doubles of WLF soldiers were created for the scene based on 3D scans of the actors, each with four costume sets.
 The WLF base in the final scene was partly constructed for Abby to walk through, while the background was illustrated by the visual effects department, based on Lumen Field; it is set to be built for the third season but the team opted for digital creation for the episode.